bseeger/fcrepo-sample-dataset-tests/README.md

 #### Config:  ```file1``` section

-**The large assumption here is that the binary and description directories are located in the same root directory.
-This should probably change in the future.**
+The large assumption here is that the binary and description directories are located in the same root directory.
+This may or may not change in the future.

+Currently the binary and description directories must be separate directories.
+The tool has only been tested with two separate directories.

 Given the parameters below, the relevant directories would be found at: